dakshsharma07/stackline-fullstack-assessment/README.md

 This ensures consistent state management and proper Select component behavior, where undefined shows the placeholder text.

+**Why I Chose This Approach:** This keeps UI state predictable and prevents “half-reset” conditions where placeholders fail to reappear.

+**Alternatives Considered:**
+* Keeping undefined and manually forcing re-renders: more complex and fragile.

 ---

-### 4. Security Vulnerability: XSS Attack via URL Parameters
+### 4. XSS Attack via URL Parameters

 **Problem:** Product data was being passed through URL query parameters using `JSON.stringify()`, creating a potential XSS vulnerability and exposing sensitive data in URLs.